ralfuzijs/ralfuzijs-BMX-and-MTB-bike-configurator-and-track-event-management-website/README.md

 Cycling enthusiasts, BMX and MTB athletes, hobby riders, and anyone looking for an interactive tool to design and customize their bike or find nearby tracks.

-The development of the project focuses on user convenience, intuitive design, and technological solutions that will enhance user engagement and provide precise and up-to-date information.
+The project's development focuses on user convenience, intuitive design, and technological solutions that will enhance user engagement and provide precise and up-to-date information.